Analysis | Will Russian Bonds Default? There’s Debate About That

 6. What principles are at stake?

-Russia’s situation is unusual because companies could possibly keep servicing their debts even if the sovereign defaults.
-For all Russian bonds, investors will want to be paid in the currencies they used to buy the securities, and they could argue that paying out in a different currency leaves them worse off.
-Issuers also have a responsibility to treat bondholders fairly and must follow the “pari passu” principle (Latin for “equal footing”), meaning that they can’t treat holders of the same note differently.
+Russia’s situation is unusual because companies could possibly keep servicing their debt even if the sovereign defaults.
+Some of them sell bonds via foreign subsidiaries and have dollars offshore.
+Issuers also have a responsibility to treat all bondholders fairly and must follow the “pari passu” principle (Latin for “equal footing”), meaning that they can’t treat holders of the same note differently.
+That idea played a role in Argentina in 2014, when it was blocked by a U.S. judge from paying some bondholders until it resolved a long-running legal saga between the government and holdouts led by Paul Singer’s Elliott Investment Management.

 7. What can investors do about it?

-That’s hard to say.
-With tensions between the “unfriendly” nations and Russia ramping up, legal action could certainly be very difficult.
-Any attempt to enforce an agreement with a borrower that noteholders believe is in default will likely involve Russian assets and Russian courts, but how foreign investors will access them is hard to know at this stage.
-The bonds that have coupon payments due March 16 are governed by English law, meaning that holders would have to try and sue the Russian government in a U.K. court to enforce after a default.
+If bondholders don’t get paid, it’s likely the start of a very long, complicated process.
+History is an imperfect guide, but Russia already holds the record for the longest time between default and some form of resolution with creditors: After the Bolsheviks refused to service or recognize the czar’s debts a century ago, the Soviet Union signed an agreement to settle at least some of those claims in 1986.
+Any attempt to enforce an agreement now will likely involve Russian assets and Russian courts, but how foreign investors will access them is hard to know at this stage.
+The Russian bonds with coupon payments due March 16 are governed by English law, meaning that holders would have to try and sue the Russian government in a U.K. court to enforce after a default.

 8. What about CDS?